-- a) "Health, Life Safety, and Code Issues" and "Space Needs Analysis" may not apply to every project, and if the criterion does not apply, those points will not be included in the denominator.
+"Health, Life Safety, and Code Issues" and "Space Needs Analysis" may not apply to every project, and if the criterion does not apply, those points will not be included in the denominator.
 For example, a capital renewal project will not have a space needs analysis component because a capital renewal project only addresses health, life safety and code issues.
 Therefore, a capital renewal project would only be worth a total of 58 points.
-For a new building that is just addressing space needs issues that have resulted from increased enrollment on a campus or program, "Health, Life Safety and Code Issues" would not apply and those ten points would not be included in the denominator for that project. - b) After a project is reviewed and scored, staff will calculate the percentage of total points each project received.
+For a new building that is just addressing space needs issues that have resulted from increased enrollment on a campus or program, "Health, Life Safety and Code Issues" would not apply and those ten points would not be included in the denominator for that project.
+After a project is reviewed and scored, staff will calculate the percentage of total points each project received.
 Total points (the denominator) will be either 58 or 68.
-Projects will then be put into a draft prioritization based upon their percentage score. - c) Requests for Controlled Maintenance are to be submitted directly to the Office of the State Architect (OSA) who will propose projects to the Office of State Planning and Budgeting (OSPB) and CDHE.
-The scoring criteria for Controlled Maintenance projects are determined by OSA. - d) Projects for which capital construction funds (CCF or state-funds) funding is requested for all or part of the total costs in a given fiscal year are classified as state-funded, and are prioritized with all other state-funded projects.
-State-funded projects can be for anything defined as capital construction (see Appendix B).
-CDHE reviews state funded requests according to the criteria listed above, and prioritizes them prior to forwarding them to the Office of State Planning and Budgeting, and then on to the General Assembly.
-The types of state-funded projects listed below have special requirements.
+Projects will then be put into a draft prioritization based upon their percentage score.

+Requests for controlled maintenance are to be submitted directly to the Office of the State Architect (OSA) who will propose projects to the Office of State Planning and Budgeting (OSPB) and CDHE.
+The scoring criteria for controlled maintenance projects are determined by OSA.